BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Thank you for the eevee OW sprites and the red trainer sprites your work helps us get closer to a gen 3 looking game

 Main Contributor - Fantactic
-Fixed the white indoor roof bug thanks again as well as colouring OW spritess & Tile fixes
+Fixed the white indoor roof bug thanks again as well as colouring OW spritess & Tile fixes & finishing the hole tiles

 Contributor - TheBoss42x
 Thanks for the help with the stressful tiles not fitting & reporting them